clw224/clw224.github.io/_publications/2009-10-01-paper-title-number-1.md

 citation: 'Gauglitz, J.M., West, K.A., Bittremieux, W., <b>Williams, C.L.</b>, et al. Enhancing untargeted metabolomics using metadata-based source annotation. <i>Nat Biotechnol</i> 40, 1774–1779 (2022).'
 ---

-excerpt: 'Traditional metabolomics studies annotate approximately 10% of molecular features for more well-define systems, like human datasets, leaving the vast majority of features unannotated and thus uninterpretable.
+'Traditional metabolomics studies annotate approximately 10% of molecular features for more well-define systems, like human datasets, leaving the vast majority of features unannotated and thus uninterpretable.
 In this paper, we introduce a new workflow for untargeted mass spectrometry analysis to bridge this gap.
 Using our reference data-driven (RDD) analysis,